A Lyapunov function for robust stability of moving horizon estimation: Lyapunov function for moving horizon estimation

 \subsection{Moving Horizon Estimator Formulation}

 At time $t$, the MHE scheme considers past input and output data $(u,y)$ in a window of length $M_t=\min\{t,M\}$, with $M\in\mathbb{I}_{\geq 0}$, and the past estimate\footnote{This choice is typically called filtering prior, cf.\cite{allan2019moving}, \cite[Chap.
 4]{rawlings2020model}.} $\hat{x}_{t-M_t}$.
 Thereby, the MHE optimizes over the initial estimate $\hat{x}_{t-M_t|t}$ and a sequence of $M_t$ disturbance estimates $\hat{w}_{\cdot|t}=\left\{\hat{w}_{j|t}\right\}_{j=t-M_t}^{t-1}$.
-Combined, the initial estimate and sequence of disturbance estimates define a sequence of $M_t$ state estimates $\hat{x}_{\cdot|t}=\left\{\hat{x}_{j|t}\right\}_{j=t-M_t}^{t}$ and a sequence of output estimates $\hat{y}_{\cdot|t}=\left\{\hat{y}_{j|t}\right\}_{j=t-M_t}^{t-1}$.
+Combined, the initial estimate and sequence of disturbance estimates define a sequence of state estimates $\hat{x}_{\cdot|t}=\left\{\hat{x}_{j|t}\right\}_{j=t-M_t}^{t}$ and a sequence of output estimates $\hat{y}_{\cdot|t}=\left\{\hat{y}_{j|t}\right\}_{j=t-M_t}^{t-1}$.
 The objective of this optimization-based state estimation problem is to minimize the following cost function

 where $\eta$, $Q$, $R$, and $P_2$ are based on the exponential $\delta$-IOSS property and corresponding Lyapunov function $W_\delta$ according to Assumption~\ref{ass:IOSS_quadratically_bounded}.
+In fact, provided the discount factor $\eta$ in the MHE cost~\eqref{eq:MHE_objective} is chosen such that $1-\eta>0$ is sufficiently small, the theoretical analysis in Section~\ref{sec:MHE_stability} below remains valid for any positive definite matrices $Q$, $R$, and $P_2$ in the MHE cost~\eqref{eq:MHE_objective}, compare also Remark~\ref{rem:cost} below.
 A similar time-discounted MHE cost has been previously suggested in~\cite{knufer2018robust}, compare also~\cite{knuefer2021MHE} for a more general asymptotic discounting.
-Except for the discount factor~$\eta$, the cost~\eqref{eq:MHE_objective} allows for standard (quadratic) MHE stage costs, while the discount factor allows us to obtain stronger robustness bounds (i.e., better gains $\beta_{2}$ in~\eqref{eq:RGAS}), compared to, e.g.,~\cite{muller2017nonlinear}.
+Except for the discount factor~$\eta$, the cost~\eqref{eq:MHE_objective} allows for standard (quadratic) MHE stage costs.
+The use of a discount factor in the cost~\eqref{eq:MHE_objective} allows us to obtain tighter upper bounds in~\eqref{eq:RGAS}, compared to, e.g.,~\cite{allan2019moving,muller2017nonlinear} where the bounds deteriorate with a larger horizon length $M$ (compare also the discussion in Section~\ref{sec:discussion} below).
 The state estimate at time step $t$ is then obtained by solving the following nonlinear program (NLP)